Hyperbolic times in Minkowski space: The standard time coordinate in Minkowski space

 Penrose coordinates for time $T$ and space $X$ are not direct compactifications of the standard coordinates $t$ and $x$.
 There is an intermediary step involving null directions.
 It is instructive to see why direct compactification does not work.
 Setting $t=\tan \bar{t}$ and $x=\tan \bar{x}$, we get

 One cannot capture the singularity of this metric at the boundary $|\bar{t}|=|\bar{x}|=\pi/2$ in a conformal factor.
-The underlying geometric reason is that the standard coordinates are singular at their asymptotic endpoints, $i^0_{R,L}$ and $i^\pm$, where they intersect.
+The underlying geometric reason is that the standard coordinates are singular at their asymptotic endpoints, $i^0_{R,L}$ and $i^\pm$, where their level sets intersect.
+The intersection of the level sets can be seen on the right panel of Fig.~\ref{fig:standard}.
 This problem affects any effort to construct a time foliation that asymptotes to spatial infinity and respects time symmetry.
-We discuss the case of spatial infinity below as we are primarily interested in time functions, but similar arguments also apply to the timelike infinities, $i^\pm$.
-In Sec.~\ref{sec:penrose_coordinates}, we will see that Penrose coordinates are direct compactifications of coordinates with hyperbolic geometry and are, therefore, hyperboloidal.
+We discuss the case of spatial infinity below as we are primarily interested in time functions, but similar arguments apply to the timelike infinities, $i^\pm$.
+In Sec.~\ref{sec:penrose_coordinates}, we will see that Penrose coordinates are direct compactifications of hyperboloidal coordinates.

 \textbf{The standard time coordinate is singular at spatial infinity.}\\ Level sets of $t$ intersect at the spatial infinities, $i^0_{\{R,L\}}$, as seen on the Penrose diagram in Fig.~\ref{fig:standard}.
 This intersection is reminiscent of radial rays in polar coordinates and indicates that the time coordinate $t$ is unsuitable for the global causal structure.